brainglobe/brainglobe.github.io/docs/source/blog/uncharted-brains.md

 Our first task was to create a high-quality template image.
 We could have simply chosen one of the 10 imaged brains (see {ref}`Figure 2 <fig-input-brains>`), but a single brain may not be representative due to individual anatomical variations.
 Instead, we opted for a **_population template_**, which averages multiple brains to better capture anatomical variability.

-We used **_symmetric group-wise normalisation (SyGN)_**, an algorithm widely used in MRI research to generate unbiased, high-resolution templates for both human and animal brains.
+We used **_symmetric group-wise normalisation (SyGN)_**, an algorithm widely used in MRI research to generate unbiased, high-resolution templates for both human and animal brains[^SyGN].
 SyGN starts with an initial template (e.g., one of the imaged brains) and iteratively refines it by aligning and averaging all input images.
 This approach minimises bias towards any particular brain, enhances signal-to-noise ratio, and preserves fine anatomical details without the blurring common in simple averaging methods (see {ref}`Figure 3 <fig-SyGN-iters>`).

 ```{figure} images/template_building_progress_fps-4.gif
 :alt: The average template is refined through SyGN iterations.